dracula/powershell/README.md

 ## Theme Installation

-1. [Download and extract](https://raw.githubusercontent.com/waf/dracula-cmd/master/dist/ColorTool.zip) ColorTool.
+1. [Download and unzip](https://raw.githubusercontent.com/waf/dracula-cmd/master/dist/ColorTool.zip) ColorTool.
 The [source code](https://github.com/Microsoft/console/tree/master/tools/ColorTool) is available from Microsoft.
-1. Open cmd.exe and run `ColorTool.exe -b Dracula.ini`.
+1. Open PowerShell, navigate to unzipped `ColorTool` directory, and run `ColorTool.exe -b Dracula.ini`.
 1. Right-click on the window titlebar and choose `Properties`, then on the `Font` tab choose Consolas.
 Click `OK` to save.
     - Note that this step is required, even if your font is already set to Consolas, due to the way that the windows console saves its settings.

-Perform the same steps above, but in a powershell window, for powershell support.
+For cmd.exe support, perform the same steps above but in a cmd.exe window.

-## cmd.exe prompt

-1. After installing the theme, set the `prompt` environment variable to `$E[1;32;40m→ $E[1;36;40m$p$E[1;35;40m› $E[1;37;40m` to get the prompt in the screenshot.
-    - In the start menu, search for "Edit environment variables for your account."
-    - Add a new user variable named `prompt` with the above value.

 ## PowerShell prompt